Breached But Still Protected

 According to PC World, “there are a few factors that combine to fuel this trend.
 First, credit card data and related customer information are a goldmine for attackers.
 The information can be used to clone credit cards, and the associated personal details may be useful for additional credit fraud and identity theft.”

-The article Retailer Data Breach Trend Not Likely to End Soon focuses on just what happens in the retail and restaurant industry.
+The aging but still apt article entitled Retailer Data Breach Trend Not Likely to End Soon focuses on just what happens in the retail and restaurant industry.
 However, these incidents are not confined to those sectors, and occur in BFSI, healthcare, educational institutions, and government.
 So for a problem that is so rampant, what’s being done to better protect consumer data?

 Let it Burn?